Maeeen/qemu-semester-project/report/report.typ

   ]

   #align(center)[
-    No one to dedicate this work to, except to me and the ones that beared my existence.
+    No one to dedicate this work to, except to the ones that beared my existence.
   ]
 ]